jeffechua/abstractus/README.md

 ## How to use

-The entirety of the program's functionality is accessed via `index.html`.
+The entirety of the program's functionality is accessed via the one and only web page, `index.html`.
 The data extraction is divided into sections:

 1. Rotation correction (typically nothing happens here)
 2. Bwify (black-and-whitify; you're free to submit a pull request if you have a better name)